9.3 NOISE AT WORK

 Assessment of noise levels

-It is important to note that the decibel scale is such that a 3 dB rise in noise level represents a doubling of sound intensity i.e. 83 dB (A) is twice as loud as 80 dB (A).
-This means that the maximum exposure time at 80 dB(A) is 8 hours but at 95 dB(A) the maximum time is 15 minutes.
+It is important to note that the decibel scale is a logarithmic scale, and therefore a 3dB rise in noise level represents a doubling of sound intensity i.e. 83 dB(A) is twice as intense as 80 dB(A).
+This means that the maximum personal daily exposure time at 80 dB(A) is 8 hours, but at 83dB(A) it is 4 hours of total exposure, at 86dB(A) 2 hours and so on, with a 95dB(A) level of noise having a maximum exposure time of only 15 minutes.

-There are easy ways to tell if noise is too loud: -
+There are easy ways to tell if the noise is too loud:

 • 60 dB(A) normal conversation

-• 80 dB(A) raise your voice to people two metres away
+• 85 dB(A) you must shout to people two metres away

-• 90 dB(A) raise your voice to people one metre away
+• 90 dB(A) you must shout to people one metre away

-• 100 dB(A) if you must shout to talk to people when head to head
+• 100 dB(A) you must shout to talk to people when head-to-head

-• 110 dB(A) if you must shout into the other person’s ear
+• 110 dB(A) you must shout into the other person’s ear

 Action to be taken